 Between rising grocery costs, shrinking product sizes, and the price of meat going up, saving money at the grocery store is a top priority.
 You may have heard how shopping at Aldi can save you a lot of money on groceries.
 But why is Aldi so cheap?
 There has to be a catch, right?
-From their cheap wine to their low prices on meat and produce, we dug around to find out exactly why their products are so cheap compared to traditional grocery store chains.
+From their cheap wine to their low prices on dye-free foods to their Aldi dupes, we dug around to find out exactly why their products are so cheap compared to traditional grocery store chains.
 And once you’ve seen the deals at Aldi, you won’t even care that you can’t use food coupons when you shop there.

 Plus, Aldi’s return policy is pretty generous for a grocery store.
 Their “Twice as Nice” guarantee will refund or replace your purchase if you’re not fully satisfied.
 And yes, this policy even covers their food.

 According to the Aldi 101 page from their corporate office, the top objective at Aldi is to give you “high-quality products while helping you save on groceries.”
 If a product or service is not needed, they don’t do it.
 This focus helps them keep their operating costs low.
 They don’t carry a wide variety of items like Walmart, either.
 By keeping their core selection low, Aldi can keep their backstock smaller, which means a smaller building and a smaller rent cost!